EtcGonza/node-weather/README.md

-## Application of things to do, with commands.
+## It shows the climate of a place.

 execute: npm install

+## Example

+node app -d "Argentina Buenos Aires"